JohnsonNYC/camping-weather-app/README.md

 This React project is SPA weather app prototype.
 The user should be able to compare the weather in the same location on the same weekday across different weeks.

 ## Stack

-React.js
+- React.js
-Next.js
+- Next.js
-Visual Crossing API (for weather data)
+- Visual Crossing API (for weather data)
+  State management done with Context Component

 Skills Demonstrated:

-* extenal API fetching and parsing
+- extenal API fetching and parsing
-* chart implementation from data with Chart.js
+- chart implementation from data with Chart.js
-* Mobile and Web Responsiveness
+- Mobile and Web Responsiveness
-* adherence to design mockup with selective liberties taken
+- adherence to design mockup with selective liberties taken
-* Usage of current location with geolocation API (Additional)
+- Usage of current location with geolocation API (Additional)

 #To run the app

 1. Fork this repo to your local machine
 2. Head on over to the Visual Crossing API webiste to get yourself an API Key
 3. In the terminal, navigate to the local repo directory and run `npm i` to install all dependencies